BK2020 Vision Campaign

 The BK Lacrosse Wall was completed in 2016 and is a critical training tool for our BK Boys and Girls Lacrosse programs to practice 365 days a year.
 One Bishop Kelly family chose to step up and generously fund the cost to construct the lacrosse wall with a gift to the BK2020 Vision Campaign.
 The BK Lacrosse Wall features a mural of the BK Crest and boys and girls lacrosse athletes in Kelly Gold and Black.
 Thank you for your investment in our school and lacrosse program.
 Go Knights!

-The Father Wilson Science and Technology Wing was a focus area for Phase 2.
+The Father Wilson Science and Technology Wing was a focus effort of the multi-year capital campaign.
 The lead donor anonymously gave a $1 million gift and wished to name the new wing after the late Father “Reg” Wilson to honor the many accomplishments he achieved on behalf of Bishop Kelly.
 Father Wilson served as Bishop Kelly’s principal and spiritual director, served on the BK Board of Governance and BK Foundation Board, and was responsible for establishing the Bishop Kelly Foundation in 1976.
 Without his leadership, the school would have closed it’s doors in the mid 1970s.
 The new science and technology wing was ready in-time for the first day of the 2018-19 school year on August 20, 2018 and we welcomed 840 students – a record for Bishop Kelly!
 The new Father Wilson Science and Technology Wing includes:

 - 12 state of the art teaching labs